 Each year, SAMA issues awards for “Outstanding SAM Program of the Year.”
-Nearly every winner from the past two years has something in common: a dedicated COE.
+Nearly every winner from the past ten years has something in common: a dedicated COE.
 Is this a coincidence?
 We think not.

 Establishing a COE is the number one most critical success factor for implementing an effective strategic account management business model.
 Despite this fact, only 10 percent of SAMA member companies have a COE, let alone an effective one.

 When I started my career as a commercial and SAM roadmap leader, the commercial team and enabling functions collaborated daily in their customer engagement.